A Beginner’s Guide to Organic* Smallholding

 “For anyone considering a smallholding or simply for anyone who is interested in animals, food and the countryside, this course hits the spot!”
 Niki, course participant from Cheshire.

 Colin and Deborah moved from Glasgow to The Lint Mill in 2009 in search of a life that offered more simplicity, self-sufficiency and a deeper connection to the land.
-Nearly a decade on, they would like to share that journey and the things they’ve learned on the way with others.
+A decade on, they would like to share that journey and the things they’ve learned on the way with others.

 This course is intended to be a broad based introduction to many of the aspects you might consider when setting up a smallholding.